greglook/vault/README.md

  :vault/type :vault/signature}
 ```

+### Entities and State

+An [entity](doc/entities.md) provides a stable identity to a collection of
+attributes.
+This allows Vault to represent mutable data as a history of
+immutable values, similar to a Clojure reference type.
+Attributes may be
+single-valued properties such as `:description` or multi-valued sets like
+`:contact/phone`.

+Entities are created and modified by adding signed _transaction blobs_ to the
+store.
+A _root blob_ creates a new entity and serves as its identifier. _Update
+blobs_ can later modify entities' attributes.

-### Indexing
+### Search Indexing

-Another important component of the system is a set of
+Another important component of the system is a set of [indexes](doc/indexing.md)
-[indexes](doc/indexing.md) of the data stored in Vault.
-Indexes can be thought
+of the data stored in Vault.
+Indexes can be thought of as a sorted list of
-of as a sorted list of tuples.
-Different indexes will store different subsets of
-the blob data.
+tuples.
+Different indexes will store different subsets of the blob data.

+Groups of indexes are collected together into a _catalog_.
+The two main catalogs
+in Vault are the _blob graph_ and the _database_.

 ### Applications